 Convent of Santa Catalina and Museum of Art

-Address: Street Santa Catalina Angosta Nº 401, Cusco.
+Address: Calle Santa Catalina Angosta Nº 401, Cusco.

-Beautiful convent that was rebuilt in 1680 after an earthquake, has beautiful murals with representations of the life of San Pedro Nolasco, founder of the Order Mercedaria, also houses a small museum of religious art, which holds an incredible solid gold covered with stones Precious, priceless.
+- This beautiful convent was rebuilt in 1680 after an earthquake.
+It has beautiful murals with representations of the life of San Pedro Nolasco, founder of the Mercedarian order.

 Address: Between Hatunrumiyoq Street and Los Herrajes Street, Cusco.

-Address: Av.
-El Sol s / n Basement esplanade of Coricancha, Cusco.
+Address: Avenida El Sol s / n, Cusco.
+(Coricancha esplanade).

 Museum of Contemporary Art, Municipality of Cusco

-It is a museum of modern art, located in the Plaza Regocijo, contains paintings and sculptures of modern art, as well as canvases and contemporary crafts, on the second floor you can enjoy works of painters Cusco from the twentieth century.
+- It is a museum of modern art that exhibits paintings and sculptures of modern art as well as canvases and contemporary crafts.

 Museum of Pre-Columbian Art